Why Invest in Property in Turkey?

 In recent years the Turkish Lira has depreciated to levels that offer phenomenal value to holders of foreign currency.
 So much so, Deutsche Bank named the Turkish Lira “The World’s Cheapest Currency”.
 This means great value for money and stronger purchasing power for foreign travelers and investors.
 When looking at the purchasing power parity (PPP) – a theoretical exchange rate that allows you to buy the same amount of goods and services in every country – Turkey offers so much more value for less.

 The Economist magazine created the Big Mac Index in 1986 in order to illustrate consumer purchasing power and to provide a better understanding of the currency value in any given country.
 By comparing the price of the Big Mac burger between countries, you reach a better understanding of what people are paying for the same item across the globe.

-In Turkey you can eat twice the amount of food for the same price you pay in Europe, Switzerland, Britain, America, Canada, Australia, Singapore..
+In Turkey, you can eat twice the amount of food for the same price you pay in Europe, Switzerland, Britain, America, Canada, Australia, Singapore.
 The list goes on.
-It’s buy one get one free everyday in Turkey!
-This not only holds true for food, but also valid for many everyday costs of living, where you save so much more in Turkey compared to what it normally costs back home.
+It buys one get one free every day in Turkey!
+This not only holds true for food but is also valid for many everyday costs of living, where you save so much more in Turkey compared to what it normally costs back home.

 Turkish Lira Driving Record Property Sales

 The purchasing power value offered by the exchange rate of the Turkish Lira is one of the driving engines fuelling record tourism numbers and property sales to foreign buyers.
 Of course, it certainly helps property sales that Turkey has postcard-perfect scenery and thousands of hours of sunshine to enjoy the spectacular outdoors.